-Grade 6: Introduction to Physical Science (New NYSSLS: New York State Science Learning Standards)
+Grade 6: Introduction to Physical Science: Introduction to Matter; Physical and Chemical Properties; Chemical Reactions; Introduction to Energy; Waves; Electromagnetic Energy; Forces (New NYSSLS: New York State Science Learning Standards)

 Grade 8: Physical Science: Chemistry: Advanced Study of Matter, The Periodic Table of Elements and Chemical Reactions, Advanced Study of Energy, Earth Science: Rocks and Minerals, Crustal Movement, Weather and Climate and Astronomy, Physics: Forces and Motion

 At the end of grade 8, students are assessed on the Intermediate (5-8) New York State Science Core Curriculum through the Grade 8 Intermediate-Level Science Test which contains both written and performance-based tasks.